-In the latest installment of our news experiment, we wanted to know what you've been wondering about the August 21 solar eclipse in Idaho.
+In the latest installment of Wanna Know Idaho, we asked what you've been wondering about the August 21 solar eclipse in Idaho.
 We got a lot of great questions, and because this is a once-in-a-lifetime event, Samantha Wright decided to answer all 17 of them.

 We start off with Lucy Price from Boise.
 She works near Ann Morrison Park and will be on the job the morning of the eclipse.
 So naturally, she wants to know how eclipse viewing will be in Boise.